- What is the Intending Organ Donors Visa?

 - That you are medically compatible as the potential donor, as determined by medical tests

-- That the transplant centre will undertake the transplant surgery and your treatment and recovery
+- That the transplant centre will undertake the transplant surgery and your medical treatment and recovery

-- That your medical assessment, surgery, health care and hospital stay costs related to the donation are covered under the relevant provincial/territorial health insurance of the recipient
+- That your medical assessment, surgery, health care and hospital stay costs related to the donation are covered under the relevant provincial/territorial health insurance of the organ recipient to ensure that satisfactory financial arrangements have been made.

-In addition, you should also be prepared for the likelihood of further medical testing once you arrive in Canada.
+In addition, you should also be prepared for the likelihood of further medical testing once you arrive in Canada on the Canadian organ donor visa.

 You may be refused entry into Canada if you don’t have a letter that contains all of the relevant details listed above.
-This is because, without this letter, visa officers may not be certain that an actual organ donation may occur, which means that your visa eligibility would be questioned.
+This is because, without this letter, visa officers may not be certain that an actual human organ donation may occur, which means that your Canada organ donors visa eligibility would be questioned.

 How Can I Demonstrate That a Sale is Not Being Transacted?

 Another criterion for being issued an Intending Organ Donors visa is that the visa officer must be convinced that there will be no sale, transaction, or unlawful exchange involved in the living organ donation process.
-This will consider the financial and contextual cues of both the donor and the recipient.
+This will consider the financial and contextual cues of both the donor and the recipient of the organ transplants.

 In this context, ‘sale’ may mean the exchange of human organs for non-financial benefit as well as for money.